Project Ewald Deer - land layers - Landschichten

 Das Regenrückhaltebecken vereint Funktion mit städtebaulichem Anspruch und Gestaltungsqualität. © 2006 arbos Freiraumplanung

-Highlights on Ewald: Summer 1999 Decision to close the Ewald 1/2/7 mine, Summer 2000 Closure of the mine gates for 4000 miners, 2002 International design workshop for the Ewald project (1st prize - 'Landschichten' concept by arbos landscape architects, Halfmann Architekten and Cino Zucchi).
-Prize - concept 'Landschichten' by arbos landscape architects, Halfmann architects and Cino Zucchi), 2004 Resolution of the development plan, 2005 First new settlements on the basis of the master plan, 2006 Completion of the Ewald promenade and the Blue Ribbon, 2007 Award of the future location Ewald by the location initiative "Germany - Land of Ideas" as one of the "365 Places of Ideas", 2007 Appreciation of the project Ewald with the BDLA award recognition.
+Highlights of Ewald: Summer 1999 decision to close the Ewald 1/2/7 mine, summer 2000 closure of the mine gates for 4,000 miners, 2002 international design workshop for the Ewald project (1st prize - 'Landschichten' concept by arbos landscape architects, Halfmann Architekten and Cino Ccchi), 2004 decision on the development plan, 2005 first new settlements on the basis of the master plan.
+Prize - 'Landschichten' concept by arbos Landschaftsarchitekten, Halfmann Architekten and Cino Zucchi), 2004 Decision on the development plan, 2005 First new settlements on the basis of the master plan, 2006 Completion of the Ewald promenade and the Blue Ribbon, 2007 Award for the future location Ewald from the location initiative "Germany - Land of Ideas" as one of the "365 Landmarks of Ideas", 2007 Recognition of the Ewald project with the BDLA award.

 A new business location is being created in the context of the cultural heritage of the former Ewald colliery.
-The public space and the listed buildings of the collieries, machine houses and winding towers form the strategic initials of an urban revitalisation of this old industrial site.
+The public space and the listed buildings of the Kauen, engine houses and winding towers form the strategic initial stages of an urban revitalization of this old industrial site.

-The central element of the Ewald promenade is part of the ring promenade around the Hoheward slag heap and at the same time the most important footpath and cycle path connection through the Ewald project area.
+The central element of the Ewald Promenade is part of the ring promenade around the Hoheward spoil tip and at the same time the most important pedestrian and cycle path connection through the Ewald project area.
 The promenade stretches from the Resser-Bach-Weg in the north via the Ewald market square to the rainwater retention lake in the south.
-The promenade accompanies a 3 m wide, cascading channel - the Blue Ribbon - which collects surface water from the adjacent construction areas.
-The promenade and the canal are part of the land layer concept for the former colliery site, according to which different urban structures and uses are structured by concise open space elements.
-They form a symbolic break between the old colliery core with its buildings worth preserving and the new service and commercial structures in the east.
+The promenade accompanies a 3 m wide, cascading canal - the Blue Ribbon - which collects the surface water from the adjacent construction areas.
+The promenade and canal are part of the land strata concept for the former colliery site, according to which different urban structures and uses are divided by striking open space elements.
+They form a symbolic caesura between the old colliery core with its buildings worthy of preservation and the new service and commercial structures to the east.
 From the promenade, there are repeated views across the canal into the so-called campus area with the historic colliery buildings.

 AppreciationGerman Landscape Architecture Award 2007